 There’s a ton of information on the Internet, but it’s all over the place, with a ton of complicated freight jargon you’re not familiar with.
 You’ve also heard horror stories from colleagues about their pallets breaking down, shipments getting damaged, and carriers refusing their improperly packaged freight.

 You want to do it, do it right, and do it right the first time.
 We get that.

-And we got your back.
-This guide for pallet shipping is designed for beginners.
+And we’ve got your back.
+This guide for pallet shipping is designed for beginners but still sharp enough to be useful to veterans.
 Everything you need to know is here, along with useful visuals.

 Our contact info is at the bottom of the post, in case you have any questions after reading.

 A pallet is a flat structure made of wood, plastic, composite, or metal, on which freight is secured for shipping.
 It has both a top and a bottom deck, and its raised construction allows the forks of a pallet jack or forklift to slide under the pallet in order to move it.

 2. What is the difference between a pallet and a skid?